 Analysis for NORM in Metal Mining and Processing

 Gamma spectrometry is a good first step for analysis of major natural radionuclides: Ra-226, Ra-228 and Pb210.
-These measurements can be used to evaluate the material against the NORM UDRLs for solid concentrates and wastes and waters that have low dissolved solids.
+These measurements can be used to evaluate the material against the NORM UDRLs for solid concentrates, wastes and waters.
 For processed samples, it is helpful to determine the uranium-238 and thorium-232 activity using neutron activation to provide concentrations of the parent radionuclides in the decay chain.
 The density of the material affects the gamma spectrometry determination and extended counting on a finely-divided powder is usually required for these types of samples.
-Other analytical techniques may be necessary for analysis of effluents with high total dissolved solids.
+Other analytical techniques may be necessary to screen for radioactivity.
 Bureau Veritas provides analysis of metal in effluent, including Ra-226 analysis by alpha spectrometry to comply with the Canada Metal and Diamond Mining Effluent Regulations.

 Many building materials, such as granite, concrete, gypsum board, ceiling tiles and fire brick may contain elevated levels of radionuclides, particularly radium-226, thorium-232 and potassium-40.
 Materials may be tested prior to use in construction projects to determine the activity level and human exposure.
-Materials may also be tested during demolition and prior to disposal to ensure the UDRLs outlined in the Canadian Guidelines for the Management of NORM are met and the material can be disposed of at landfill sites.
+Materials may also be tested during demolition and prior to disposal to ensure the UDRLs outlined in the applicable Canadian or other guidelines for the management of NORM are met and the material can be disposed of at landfill sites.
 There is a large range of radioactivity in building materials depending upon the content of the raw material source as shown in Table 2 below.

 Table 2: Radioactivity concentrations of NORM in building materials (Bq/kg)